 Major Admissions and Requirements

-Admission to full major status is determined by academic performance as a pre-major, as essay and other factors.
+Admission to full major status is determined by academic performance as a pre-major, an essay and other factors.
 Admission to the major is competitive.
-Neither completion of the prerequisites nor attainment of any specific GPA guarantees admission.
+Neither completion of the foundational courses nor attainment of any specific GPA guarantees admission.
 Twenty four students are typically accepted into the program each year and they begin major courses spring quarter.
-Students may be currently enrolled in no more than three of the below courses when they apply for major admission.
-A final decision on your application may be delayed until receipt of final grades for in-progress courses.
-Students must obtain at least a C- in the required courses and an overall GPA in them of 2.0 or higher to be considered.
-AP scores are converted to GPA as follows: 5 = A; 4 = B; 3 = C. While admission decisions are based primarily on cumulative GPA in the prerequisite courses, successful completion of other required major courses, GPA in the major, and overall GPA are also considerations.
+While admission decisions are based primarily on cumulative GPA in the foundational courses, successful completion of other required major courses, GPA in the major, and overall GPA are also considerations.

 The Manufacturing Engineering program admits 24 students per year.
 The average GPA of admitted students usually varies between 2.9 and 3.1 in the prerequisite courses.
 This is an average GPA that we have seen historically based on the applicant pools and is not a cut-off GPA.

-Applications are due the first Friday in February.
-The application for Spring 2018 admissions is now closed.
-Only complete, on-time applications will be considered.
+Only complete and on-time applications will be considered.
 In addition to the academic performance described above, acceptance will also be based on a essay (500 words or less) explaining why you want to pursue a degree in Manufacturing Engineering.
 Applicants will be notified of decisions before Spring quarter registration begins.

 - MATH 124 - Calculus I